-If you are eligible to participate in a Guideline and have retirement savings with other retirement providers, you may be able to rollover external funds to your Guideline account.
-Whether you’ll be able to transfer your funds will depend on the type of account they’re coming from and going to.
+If you have retirement savings with other retirement providers, you may be able to roll them over to your Guideline account.
+Whether you’ll be able to move your funds will depend on the type of account they’re coming from and going to.

 The chart below can help you determine if your funds will be eligible for a rollover to Guideline.